Accredited teaching English online course

-If you want to make simple videos and you use Windows, use MovieMaker.
-It’s free, really easy to use and you can edit the video and the sound.
+If you want to make simple videos in Microsoft Windows, use MovieMaker.
+It’s free, straightforward to use, and you can edit the video and the sound.
 If you get fancy, you can add a soundtrack, divider pages, fade in and out and use some of the other built-in neat visual effects.

 Presentations are great visual tools for engaging students.
 Presentations are also good because of their flexibility.
-You could use a single presentation for an entire lesson or use one or more presentations to highlight particular points in a class.
+For example, you could use a single presentation for an entire lesson or use one or more presentations to highlight particular points in a class.